netkicorp/netkidocs/onboard_id_androidx.md

 ### Step 1

-On the build.gradle file of the project add the maven Netki repository in the repositories for all projects
+On the build.gradle file of the project add the maven Netki repository and the huawei in the repositories for all projects.

 ```groovy
 allprojects {